marcus-v-rodrigues/musicando/README.md

 In order to test our application funcionality, we developed a script to help you out in this task.
 All you have to do is install python 3, firefox and firefox geckodriver in your machine.

+The application must be running before the automatic test execution!

 With it all done, just execute the following steps:

 ```bash